marci-pires/WikiHadatac/HADatAc-User-Guide.md

 HADatAc is implemented as a web application.
 [This section](https://github.com/paulopinheiro1234/hadatac/wiki/4.1.-Software-Components) describe how the main website is built in terms of software components.
 The section also describe what data repositories are used for managing data and metadata content, and what infrastructure(s) is/are used to manage evolving ontologies.

 ## 4.2.
-Knowledge Components
+The Human Aware Science Ontology (HAScO)

-HADatAc's knowledge graph is composed by a collection of ontologies, a knowledge base with many instances of concepts defined in the ontologies, and data values semantically annotated to concepts and their instances.
-[This section](https://github.com/paulopinheiro1234/hadatac/wiki/4.2.-The-Human-Aware-Science-Ontology-(HAScO)) describes these core ontologies, how they are organized, and how their concepts are connected.
+HADatAc's knowledge graph is composed by a collection of ontologies, a knowledge base with many instances of concepts defined in the ontologies.
+A collection of foundational ontologies along with the definition of key concepts that are used to align key concepts of the combined vocabulary of these ontologies is embedded into the Human-Aware Science Ontology described in [this section](https://github.com/paulopinheiro1234/hadatac/wiki/4.2.-The-Human-Aware-Science-Ontology-(HAScO)).

 # 5. Metadata Files